SheetJS/js-cfb/README.md

 files that line up with the tree-based structure of the storage.
 Metadata such as the red-black tree are discarded (and in the future, new CFB containers will exclusively use black nodes)

+# Library Installation and Usage

+In the browser:

+    <script src="cfb.js" type="text/javascript"></script>

+In node:

+    var CFB = require('cfb');

+For example, to get the Workbook content from an XLS file:

+    var cfb = CFB.read(filename, {type: 'file'});
+    var has_vba = cfb.Directory['Workbook']

+## API

+The CFB object exposes the following methods and properties:

+`CFB.parse(blob)` takes a nodejs Buffer or an array of bytes and returns an parsed representation of the data.

+`CFB.read(blob, options)` wraps `parse`.  `options.type` controls the behavior:

+- `file`: `blob` should be a file name
+- `base64`: `blob` should be a base64 string
+- `binary`: `blob` should be a binary string

+## Container Object Description

+The object returned by `parse` and `read` can be found in the source (`rval`).
+It has the following properties and methods:

+- `.find(path)` performs a case-insensitive match for the path (or file name, if there are no slashes) and returns an entry object (described later) or null if not found

+- `.FullPaths` is an array of the names of all of the streams (files) and storages (directories) in the container.
+The paths are properly prefixed from the root entry (so the entries are unique)

+- `.FullPathDir` is an object whose keys are entries in `.FullPaths` and whose values are objects with metadata and content (described below)

+- `.FileIndex` is an array of the objects from `.FullPathDir`, in the same order as `.FullPaths`.

+- `.raw` contains the raw header and sectors

+- `.Paths` is an array of the names of all of the streams (files) and storages (directories) in the container.
+There is no disambiguation in the case of streams with the same name.

+- `.Directory` is an object whose keys are entries in `.Paths` and whose values are objects with metadata and content.
+Since collisions are not properly handled here, `.FullPathDir` is the better option for new projects.

+## Entry Object Description

+The entry objects are available from `FullPathDir`, `FileIndex`, and `Directory` elements of the container object.

+- `.name` is the (case sensitive) internal name
+- `.type` is the type (`stream` for files, `storage` for dirs, `root` for root)
+- `.content` is a Buffer/Array with the raw content
+- `.ct`/`.mt` are the creation and modification time (if provided in file)

+# Notes

+Case comparison has not been verified for non-ASCII character

+Writing is not supported.
+It is in the works, but it has not yet been released.

 # License